The Music Box Continues My Bond with the Pianola (Player Piano)

 Their reaction:

-only does it look beautiful to the eye, but I also thought the sound of your Box in particular was extremely musical, melodic, but also especially angelically beautiful.
+“Even though I didn’t know the Muro Box (yet), I thought it was a great experience, not only does it look beautiful to the eye, but I also thought the sound of your Box in particular was extremely musical, melodic, but also especially angelically beautiful.
 I am therefore open to hearing the sound of the Box with the double combs live”.

 My custom-made shockproof and waterproof suitcase.